-Calgary’s plumbing and HVAC contractor, specializing in custom homes.
-Founded by Marty Wiehler in 1979, Wiehler Mechanical has grown to over 40 staff.
+Calgary’s plumbing, heating and HVAC contractor, specializing in custom homes.
+Founded by Marty Wiehler in 1979, Wiehler Plumbing and Heating has grown to over 40 staff.

 During the hot summer months, a low-Freon HVAC system is inefficient at cooling.
 You’ll note the difference straight away if your air conditioner is too old, unused, or defective.